-Drive approximately 2 hours to the picturesque Mekong Delta to witness the daily life of people living in this area.
-You will travel around by motorised, wooden boats between the islands and then change to smaller, paddle boats in the canals.
+Drive 2 and a half hours down to the picturesque province of Ben Tre situated along the mighty Mekong.
+This area is known as the 'Rice Basket of Vietnam', because its rich and fertile lands produce huge amounts of rice, coconuts, vegetables and tropical fruit.
+Spend the day cruising and exploring, travelling by motorised, wooden boats between the islands and changing to smaller, paddleboats in the canals.
 Sightseeing involves hopping on and off these boats, often on unsteady and slippery surfaces, sometimes without handrails or assistance.
-Have lunch at a local restaurant where we can sample the culinary specialties of the Mekong Delta.
-Return to Saigon, en route visit Vinh Trang Pagoda to experience the Cao Dai religion.
+Return to Saigon this afternoon.